Nearly 1,400 basking sharks were spotted in aerial photos in a puzzling gathering off the East Coast of the U.S.

 Scientists found the unusual gathering by studying more than three decades of aerial photos that were collected in studies seeking North Atlantic right whales.
 Ten significant aggregations of basking sharks were identified off the coast of Nova Scotia and New England between 1980 and 2013, ranging from 36 to at least 1,398, the largest ever reported.

-Whatever the reason for the mysterious gathering, scientists see it a positive sign for the species.
+Whatever the reason for the mysterious gathering, scientists see it as a positive sign for the species.